opentoonz/opentoonz_docs/source/applying_special_fx.rst

     - Ctrl-click (PC) or Cmd-click (Mac) to add a node to, or remove it from the selection.

-.. note:: Links can be selected together with nodes (see  :ref:`Editing the FX Schematic <editing_the_fx_schematic>`  ).
+    .. note:: *Links* can be selected together with nodes (see  :ref:`Editing the FX Schematic <editing_the_fx_schematic>`  ).

 .. tip:: **To move the selection:**

-    Click and drag any object of the selection.
+    Click and drag any node of the selection.

-.. tip:: **To group selected nodes:**

-    Right-click any selected node and choose Group from the menu that opens.

-.. tip:: **To open a group:**

-    Right-click the group and choose Open Group from the menu that opens: the group nodes are displayed in a box, showing links between group nodes, and links with nodes outside of the group.

-.. note:: In the FX schematic, when the content of a group is displayed, it is possible to edit the links between group nodes, and links with nodes outside of the group.

-.. tip:: **To close a group:**

-    Click the close button on the right of the group box bar.

-.. tip:: **To release a group:**

-    Right-click the group and choose Ungroup from the menu that opens.

 .. tip:: **To include or exclude temporally an effect from the rendering:**

-    Click the render toggle (|preview|) on the upper right corner of the effect node.
+    Click the **Render** toggle (|preview|) on the upper right corner of the effect node.

+.. _grouping_nodes:

+Grouping Nodes
+''''''''''''''
+It's possible to group several nodes into one single node, in order to better manage the whole FX Schematic.
+Groups can be opened to be examined and edited, and its components can be selected for further operations, like editing FX Settings, or creating new groups.

+.. tip:: **To Group selected nodes:**

+    Do one of the following:

+    - Right-click any selected node and choose **Group** from the menu that opens.

+    - Press the **Ctrl + G** (PC) or **Cmd + G** (Mac) shortcut.

+.. tip:: **To open a Group:**

+    Right-click the group and choose **Open Group** from the menu that opens: the group nodes are displayed in a box, showing links between group nodes, and links with nodes outside of the group.

+    .. note:: In the FX Schematic, when the content of a group is displayed, it's possible to edit the links between Group nodes and links with nodes outside of the group.

-.. tip:: **To reorder nodes in the FX schematic:**
+.. tip:: **To close a Group:**

-    Click the Reorder Nodes button (|reorder_nodes|) in the bottom bar of the schematic window.
+    Click the **Close** button on the right of the group box title bar.

+.. tip:: **To release a Group:**

+    Right-click the Group and choose **Ungroup** from the menu that opens, or press the shortcut **Ctrl + Shift + G** (PC) or **Cmd + Shift + G** (Mac).

 .. _inserting_special_fx:

-Inserting Special FX
+Inserting FX
-''''''''''''''''''''
+''''''''''''
-Special FX can be inserted or added in the schematic, or replace previously added FX nodes, either from and FX browser window, or from drop-down menus that open when right-clicking nodes or in the schematic area.
-Both are organized in folders/submenus containing sets of FX; if some presets are defined for an effect, an additional folder/submenu is available (see  :ref:`Creating Presets <creating_presets>`  ).
+You can **Insert** FX to selected nodes, **Add** FX to the Schematic, or **Replace** previously added FX nodes.
+This can be done from the **FX Browser** window or by using the drop-down menu that opens when right-clicking nodes or an empty area of the FX Schematic.
+Both are organized in folders/submenus containing sets of FX; if some *Presets* are defined for an effect, an additional folder/submenu is available (see  :ref:`Creating Presets <creating_presets>`  ).

  |FX_Browser|

-When inserting FX, they will be placed along the link that starts from the selected node output port; when adding FX, they will be placed at the end of a new link that will start from the selected node output port.
+When *inserting* FX, they will be placed along the link that starts from the selected node output port; when *adding* FX, they will be placed at the end of a new link that will start from the selected node output port.

-In case several nodes are selected, the effect will be added/inserted for each selected node, but all the added/inserted FX will be linked, and connected visually by a dashed line.
+In case several nodes are selected, the effect will be added/inserted for *each* selected node, but all the added/inserted FX will be *Linked*, and connected visually by a dashed line.
 This means that every time the effect is edited, all the linked nodes will be edited as well, unless you break the link to start editing them separately.

-To apply FX globally it is possible to use the Xsheet node as a standard column node, representing the whole content of the scene.
+To globally apply FX it's possible to use the **Xsheet** node as if it were a standard column node (but representing the whole content of the scene) and inserting FX from there.

-Three different types of special FX can be used in the schematic, each with a different type of node:
+Three different types of FX can be used in the Schematic, each with a different type of node:

-- Basic FX, such as the Blur effect, that simply modify the contents of a column; they are displayed as a yellow node with an input port on the left, labelled Source, and an output port on the right.
+- **Basic FX**, such as the Blur effect, that simply modify the contents of a column; they are displayed as a yellow node with an input port on the left, labelled *Source*, and an output port on the right.

  |Basic_FX_Example|

-To affect a column, they have to be inserted in the link from the column to the Xsheet, so that the column node is connected to the FX input port, and the FX node output port is connected to the Xsheet node.
+To affect a column/layer, they have to be inserted in the link from the column/layer node to the Xsheet node, so that the column/layer node is connected to the FX input port, and the FX node output port is connected to the Xsheet node.

-If several FX are applied in a chain, they will be applied one after the other, following the order from the column to the Xsheet node.
+If several FX are applied in a chain, they will be applied one after the other, following the order from the column/layer node to the Xsheet node.

-- Combined FX, such as the Matte In effect, that modify the column contents according to the contents other columns; they are displayed with a yellow node with two or more input ports on the left, and an output port on the right.
+- **Combined FX**, such as the Matte In effect, that modify the column/layer contents according to the contents other columns/layers; they are displayed with a yellow node with two or more input ports on the left, and one output port on the right.

-To affect a column, they have to be inserted into the link from the column to the Xsheet, so that the column node is connected to the first FX input port labelled Source, while the other columns are connected to the other input ports, whose labels depend on the effect; the FX node output port has to be connected to the Xsheet node.
+To affect a column/layer, they have to be inserted into the link from the column/layer node to the Xsheet node, so that the column/layer node is connected to the first FX input port labelled *Source*, while the other columns/layers are connected to the other input ports, whose labels depend on the effect; the FX node output port has to be connected to the Xsheet node.

  |Combined_FX_Example|

-For example in case of a Matte In effect, the column to be matted has to be linked to the Source input port, the matte column has to be linked to the Matte input port, and the output port has to be connected to the Xsheet node.
+For example in case of a Matte In effect, the column to be matted has to be linked to the *Source* input port, the matte column has to be linked to the *Matte* input port, and the output port has to be connected to the Xsheet node.

-- FX that create computer generated images, such as the Radial Gradient, that are exposed in Xsheet columns and therefore are similar to columns; they are displayed with an orange node with only an output port on the right.
+- **FX that create computer generated images**, such as the Radial Gradient, that are exposed in Xsheet columns and therefore are similar to columns; they are displayed with an orange node with only an output port on the right.
 These FX nodes have to be connected to the Xsheet node to be rendered, or can be connected to other FX nodes.

  |Generated_FX_Example|